- The Law

 However, the Court of Appeal rejected this submission, stating that s63(3) was concerned simply with whether or not the image was pornographic, that is, produced solely or principally for the purpose of sexual arousal for anyone who came to have it.
 The circumstances in which the material was received is immaterial.

 Section 64 of the Act excludes from this offence persons who possess a video recording of a film which has been classified by the British Board of Film Classification (BBFC), even if the film contains an image or images, considered by the Board to be justified by the context of the work as a whole, which nevertheless fall foul of the offence in section 63.
 The fact that the images are held as part of a BBFC classified film takes them outside the scope of the offence.

 The exclusion does not apply in respect of images contained within extracts from classified films which must reasonably be assumed to have been extracted solely or principally for the purposes of sexual arousal.

 The three general defences set out in section 65 are the same as for the possession of indecent images of children under section 160(2) of the Criminal Justice Act 1988 (CJA).
-Section 160 of the CJA did not define what a 'legitimate reason' was and it has not been defined in section 65 of the Act.
-The defences cover those who have a legitimate work reason for being in possession of the image.
+Section 160 of the CJA does not define what a 'legitimate reason' is and it is also not defined in section 65 of the Act.
+The defences include those who have a legitimate work reason for being in possession of the image.
 The burden of proof is on the defendant to show that:

-Prosecutors should refer to the guidance on section 160(2) of the CJA in the Legal Guidance on Indecent Images of Children.
+Prosecutors should refer to the guidance on section 160(2) CJA 1988 in the Legal Guidance on Indecent and Prohibited Images of Children.